 Dr Wei Lin Toh

-Dr Wei Lin Toh is a post-doctoral research fellow and team manager of the Cognitive Neuropsychiatry Team at Swinburne’s Centre of Mental Health.
+Dr Wei Lin Toh is a Senior Research Fellow within the Cognitive Neuropsychiatry Lab at Swinburne’s Centre of Mental Health.

-Dr Toh’s current research work involves a comprehensive, multimodal assessment of hallucinatory experiences and associated delusions across a range of psychiatric diagnoses, with particular focus on documenting the phenomenolgy of auditory verbal hallucinations in mood disorders.
+Dr Toh’s current research work involves a comprehensive, multimodal assessment of hallucinatory experiences and associated delusions across a range of psychiatric diagnoses, with particular focus on documenting phenomenolgy as well as cognitive and perceptual correlates, as part of an NHMRC New Investigator grant.

 Dr Toh graduated with a BA (Honours) in 2006, and a M.Psych/PhD (Clinical) in 2011 from the University of Melbourne.
 In her postgraduate dissertation, she examined perception and cognition in body dysmorphic disorder and obsessive-compulsive disorder, with the aid of eye-tracking technology.